 Income – Driven Repayment

 The 1st student loan repayment option that I want to go over is the income-driven repayment.
 If your loan payments are high compared to your income, you may want to try one of the income-driven repayment plans.
 There are four plans that you can apply for, see this infographic/guide for more information.
-They are the revised pay as you earn repayment plan, pay as you earn repayment plan, income – based repayment plan, and income-contingent repayment plan.
+They are the revised pay as you earn repayment plan, pay as you earn repayment plan, income-based repayment plan, and income-contingent repayment plan.
 The plans are all a little different.
 You can get more in-depth info on them at Studentaid.ed.gov

 Student Loan Refinancing

-The 2nd student loan repayment option is to refinance your student loans.
+The 2nd student loan repayment option is to look into refinancing your student loans.
 If your interest rates are high, you may want to find another company to refinance your student loans.
 Refinancing can help lower your interest rates thus reducing your monthly payments.
 That will allow you to save money and pay the loans off quicker.
 There are several companies to choose from, including SoFi, Citizens Bank, Earnest, LendKey, U-fi Student Loans, and DRB (see full list).
 Once you find one that you like, apply to them.
 If you’re approved, start making those payments and watch the extra money that you will save.

 Federal Student Loan Consolidation